dpzxsm/react-proptypes-generate/README.md

 npx react-proptypes-generate project ./examples/
 ```

-When you are use `project` command, If you want to every project have different config, you can create a json file named `rpg.config.json` and put it in root folder.
+If you want to every project have different config, you can create a json file named `rpg.config.json` and put it in root folder.

 ### Use with lint-staged